Furthering the art of literature and culture

 Reflecting the contemporary literature ecology and 21st century working, we are a team of full and part-time producers, curators, and writers dotted about the country.
 This makes us responsive, clued up to and engaged with local needs, and enthusiastic about literature across a range of regions.

-Want to book one of our writers for a reading, performance, workshop, residency , or another type of event?
-Or think you might be the new talent that we seek?
+Want to book a writer for a reading, performance, workshop, residency, or another type of activity?
+Are you an organisation looking for consultancy or advice on programming, DEI, organisational development or an aspect of production.
+Or, think you might be the new talent that we seek?
 Write to us or give us a call.
 We're always on the lookout for new people to work with and exciting projects in which to get involved.